mtrybulec/interviewer/README.md

   * vertical and horizontal/inline layouts of radio-buttons and check-boxes,
   * numeric questions using number edit lines or sliders,
   * text questions using single-line text inputs or multi-line text areas,
-  * placeholders in combo-boxes and text inputs,
+  * placeholders (hints) in combo-boxes and text inputs,
   * required/optional questions with default validation,
   * optional regex validation of text entries.
 * Build custom questions with any valid Shiny output.
 * Add custom validation functions.
-* Add any valid Shiny output in-between questions.
+* Add any valid Shiny output in/between questions.
 * Dynamic response lists - modify response lists based on earlier responses.
 * Helper functions to:
   * merge response lists,
   * randomize responses,
-  * mask responses (keep, drop) using responses from an earlier question.
+  * mask responses (keep, drop) using responses from earlier questions.
 * Go back to already asked questions, go forward to the last question displayed (even through filters, loops, etc.).
 * Data returned via a callback as a standard R data.frame.